-My passion for woodturning started at school when I was 14.
-My Dad organised a family whip-round for a joint Christmas and 16th birthday present and bought me a lathe, which is still useable.
+HOW IT ALL BEGAN My passion for woodturning started at school when I was 14.
+Dad organised a family whip-round and I received a lathe for my Christmas and 16th birthday.
+One that is still useable.

-I have thoroughly enjoyed being a member of the Association of Woodturners of Great Britain and the Middlesex Woodturners Association for over 25 years, the Cheam Woodturners Association for over 15 years and the Society of Ornamental Turners since 2011.
+For many years I have thoroughly enjoyed the demonstrations and camaraderie of being a member of the Association of Woodturners of Great Britain (AWGB),the Middlesex and Cheam Woodturners Associations and the Society of Ornamental Turners.

-I make decorative and functional pieces.
+These are decorative and functional pieces.
 I particularly enjoy the challenge of making one-off items either from builders' offcuts or unusually shaped wood, especially those with wild grain patterns.
-The wood is mainly from trees which either fall down through wind or disease and those which have to be taken down because they have grown too big for their surroundings.
+The wood is mainly from trees, which either have fallen or those which have to be taken down because they have grown too big for their surroundings.

-In 2014 I started making dishes with straight and curved grooves on the top surface, which I hope to develop into different designs.
-Another future project is different shaped items using an MDF rose engine.
+In 2014 I started making dishes with straight and curved grooves on the top surface, which I have developed into different designs.
+Another future project is different shaped items using an MDF Rose engine.

 Like all turners I have given turned pieces to friends and organisations which have given me wood.
 These include the Friends of St. Mary's Church, Perivale out of the famous Ash tree which blew down in their grounds, for Members of Ealing Quaker Meeting House out of their old pitch pine benches, and St. Mary's, Walton out of the old oak belfry frame.